lexis-project/orch-service-yorc-dynamic-orchestration-plugin/README.md

 The Yorc Dynamic Orchestration plugin implements a Yorc ([Ystia orchestrator](https://github.com/ystia/yorc/)) plugin as described in [Yorc documentation](https://yorc.readthedocs.io/en/latest/plugins.html), allowing the orchestrator to dynamically change the location of infrastructure resources to create in a workflow.

+# Acknowledgement
+This code repository is a result of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement 825532.

 ## TOSCA components

 This plugin provides the following TOSCA components defined in the TOSCA file [a4c/dynamic-orchestration-types-a4c.yaml](a4c/dynamic-orchestration-types-a4c.yaml)